-I recently found out that one in five people have mental health conditions and as the number of COVID-19 cases increase, so does the associated anxiety.
-I never thought much about my mental health.
+I recently found out that one in five people have mental health conditions.
+As the number of COVID-19 cases increase, so does the associated anxiety.
+Mental health was never really top of mind for me.
 I have always been a happy, social, and positive person.
 So, like anything else in life, if it doesn’t apply to you, you don’t pay attention to it.

 Lately, I find myself feeling anxious and a bit out of sorts.
 I started thinking about why.
 First, the obvious, living in the midst of the COVID-19 global pandemic.
 It doesn’t help that I live in one of the epicenters of the pandemic – Miami-Dade County.
 I am also passionate about wearing a mask and get stressed out when others don’t wear one or wear it wrong (please cover your nose!).
 I even wrote a blog post about it.
 Second, and although not a significant factor, mosquitos and the transmission of West Nile and Dengue Fever.
 Yes, I know the chances are slim, but a reality that exists in a hot, humid climate.
 So yes, the thought has crossed my mind.
 Third, the political climate in our country.
 I’ll leave it at that.
 Finally, it is hurricane season and an active one at that.
 As I recently told a friend, in our current environment, hurricanes are the cherry on the sundae.
 Putting this in black and white, I can see why I’m not my usual chipper self!